Nattamai: Release and reception

 Nattamai was released on 2 November 1994, during Diwali.
 The Indian Express wrote that there was "never a dull moment" in the film.
-Thulasi of Kalki noted "Manorama and Vinu Chakravarthy for sentiment, Sangavi for glamour; Vaishnavi to cry; Ponnambalam to get thrashed and die.
-As usual, Sirpy's music makes you listen to it again and again even if you remember hearing it somewhere.
-Comedy as usual" and concluded "Why is that Tamil cinema hero has to be portrayed as a superman even if he's a villager".
+Thulasi of Kalki noted Manorama and Vinu Chakravarthy for sentiment, Sangavi for glamour; Vaishnavi to cry; Ponnambalam to get thrashed and die.
+She said Sirpy's music makes one listen to it again and again even if they remember hearing it somewhere.
+Thulasi called the comedy routine and concluded by asking why is that the Tamil cinema hero has to be portrayed as a superman even if he is a villager.
 It became a blockbuster and completed a 175-day run at the box office.

 Legacy

 The success of the film prompted Super Good Films, K. S. Ravikumar, Erode Soundar and Sarathkumar to announce a film titled Paamaran soon after.
 However, the project was later stalled owing to a fallout between the actor and the director.
 Despite discussions for director Vikraman to take over the film, the project was stalled.

-Owing to its success, Nattamai was remade in Telugu as Pedarayudu (1995), It was remade in Kannada as Simhadriya Simha (2001).
-It was also remade in Hindi as Bulandi (2000).
+Owing to its success, Nattamai was remade in Telugu as Pedarayudu (1995), in Kannada as Simhadriya Simha (2001) and in Hindi as Bulandi (2000).

 The tagline Nattamai, theerpa maathi sollu (Chieftain, change your judgement) became popular after release.
 It became a trendsetter for many films in later years.
 The success of the film inspired similar themes about village chieftain.
-Vijayakumar's portrayal of village chieftain received critical acclaim and he went on to be typecasted with similar characters in later films.
-The film gave breakthrough in the career of Sarathkumar and the actor did similar films – Suryavamsam (1997), Natpukkaga (1998), Maayi (2000), Diwan (2003) and Ayyaa (2005) which featured him in double roles in the backdrop of village.
+Vijayakumar's portrayal of village chieftain received critical acclaim and he went on to be typecast in later films.
+The film gave breakthrough in the career of Sarathkumar and the actor did similar films – Surya Vamsam (1997), Natpukkaga (1998), Maayi (2000), Diwan (2003) and Ayyaa (2005) which featured him in double roles in the backdrop of village.

 In popular culture

 Nattamai has been parodied and referenced many times.
-In a comedy scene from Aahaa Enna Porutham (1998), Goundamani mocks at the superstitions of village panchayat saying that chieftain should have assistant tagging along with him and should have a pot of water.
+In a comedy scene from Aahaa Enna Porutham (1997), Goundamani mocks at the superstitions of village panchayat saying that chieftain should have assistant tagging along with him and should have a pot of water.
 Comedian Vivek has parodied this aspect in many films.
 He did a similar spoof in Sandai (2008) and Thoondil (2008) and made fun of village rituals in Kadhal Sadugudu (2003).
-Scenes from the film was parodied in Shiva starrer Thamizh Padam (2010), Ponnambalam who did the negative role in the original film had appeared as village chieftain in this film.
+Scenes from the film was parodied in Shiva starrer Tamizh Padam (2010), Ponnambalam who did the negative role in the original film had appeared as village chieftain in this film.
+In 2021, Pothys' Deepavali ad featured Rithvik in six roles, which was noted to be similar to Nattamai.